maxkimmet/crossword/README.md

 1. Mobile support
 2. Multiplayer without sign-up
 3. Multiplayer with unlimited players
-4. American-style, densely-packed 15x15 crosswords where all letters are part of both a horizontal and vertical clue
+4. American style, densely-packed 15x15 crosswords where all letters are part of both a horizontal and vertical clue

 This project is also an excuse for me to learn modern frameworks.
 The website uses .NET Core and React while the crossword generator is written in Python.